Metasearch engines: What you need to know

-Metasearch sites are gaining ground on OTAs, and innovating in the process, and are winning popularity among travellers and hotel guests thanks to objective positioning.
+Metasearch sites are gaining ground on Online Travel Agents (OTAs) and have helped innovate the process for travellers.
+Thanks to objective positioning, metasearch engines are winning popularity among travellers and hotel guests.

-With Google’s new Search and Destinations features, it’s effortless for travellers to find and book rooms at the best prices.
+Combined with Google’s new Search and Destinations features, it’s practically effortless for users to find and book rooms at the best prices.

 Table of contents

 A metasearch engine is a search tool that sends user requests to several other search engines and aggregates the results into a single list.
 For example, hotel metasearch would target travellers, where they’ll be shown a list of aggregated sites to compare hotel prices and availability in real-time.

 Metasearch engines represent a huge opportunity for hotels – the easier travellers can find and book your hotel the better.
 Since potential guests can discover and book almost simultaneously, there’s a higher chance of impulse purchases with less chance of abandoned bookings.

 In a way, metasearch combines the digital marketing and distribution efforts of a hotel, presenting itself as a booking channel and an environment to advertise your hotel.
 Hotels should seriously look to consider investing some marketing budget into metasearch channels, or look to find ways to optimise their experience if already investing in this area, not only because of its popularity among travellers but also its beneficial comparative rate model.